Lectures

 A central theme will be the relation between entropy increase, conservation laws, locality, and scattering.
 We will explain why finite systems cannot exhibit genuine thermalization, how infinitely extended systems allow irreversible behavior through escape of correlations to infinity, and how equilibration is related to restoration of locality in the large-time limit.
 Integrable and non-integrable quantum spin systems, including Ising, XY, and XYZ models, will serve as the main examples and sources of open problems.

-The lectures will include recent results, conjectures, and open problems concerning dynamical Gibbs variational principles, weak Gibbsianity, constants of motion, dephasing, and thermalization in many-body quantum systems.
-TBA -
+The lectures will include recent results, conjectures, and open problems concerning dynamical Gibbs variational principles, weak Gibbsianity, constants of motion, dephasing, and thermalization in many-body quantum systems. -

 Renormalization group and quantum transport